RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 #### Auto renew status and its effect on LTV

-The primary signal we use determine whether a subscription's survival curve needs to be altered from the average for its product is its auto renew status.
-Or, in other words: a subscription which has disabled auto renewal has a _far_ lower likelihood of surviving until its next renewal, and a subscription which is still set to auto renew has a slightly higher likelihood of survinging until its next renewal at each subsequent day when that remains true.
+The primary signal we use to determine whether a subscription's survival curve needs to be altered from the average for its product is its auto renew status.
+Or, in other words: a subscription which has disabled auto renewal has a _far_ lower likelihood of surviving until its next renewal compared to a subscription which is still set to auto renew.

 That also means that subscriptions with different attributes, such as those from different countries or with different app usage patterns, will still have different LTV predictions generated for them if this underlying attribute difference also causes them to cancel their subscriptions at different rates.